 BRUSHING: Do not brush your teeth for the first 8 hours after surgery.
-After this, you may brush your teeth gently, but avoid the area of surgery for 3 days.
+After this, you may brush your teeth gently.

-RINSING: Avoid all rinsing or swishing for 24 hours after extraction.
+RINSING: Avoid all rinsing or swishing for 72 hours after extraction.
 Rinsing can disturb the formation of a healing blood clot which is essential to proper healing.
 This could cause bleeding and the risk of a dry socket.
-After 24 hours you may begin gentle rinsing with a saltwater solution (1/2 teaspoon salt + 1/2 teaspoon soda + 8 ounces warm water).
-Avoid commercial mouthrinses.
+After 72 hours you may begin gently rinsing with a saltwater solution (1/2 teaspoon salt + 8 ounces warm water).
+Avoid commercial mouth rinses.